clausjs/webhook-torrent-reporter/node/README.md

 **This is the only required key, the application will exit abrubtly if this is omitted**

 ## Optional environment variables
-Some optional enviornment variables that can be set in `.env` are as follows:
+Some optional enviornment variables that can be set in `config.ini` are as follows:

 | Setting | Default | Description |
 | ------- | ------- | ----------- |